cogilabs/GTFOBot/README.md

 ## Event handling

 The bot sends a message when a scheduled server event is created.
-By checking the name and description of the event for a mission ID, it's able to know where the expediton is going, and sends a message including the mission ID (if no mission ID is found, the message just doesn't mention it):
+By checking the name and description of the event for a mission ID, it's able to know where the expedition is going, and sends a message including the mission ID (if no mission ID is found, the message just doesn't mention it):

 > The Warden is sending us in a new expedition to ***R7B1***, so get ready to work together, or die together!